davidselassie/games/_games/funishments.md

   - Pens
 ---
 # Gameplay
 Players write 1-10 funishments on small sheets of paper.
-Funishments are a silly dare, part punshiment and part fun.
+Funishments are a silly dare, part punishment and part fun.
 The slips of paper with funishments are then folded up and put into a hat or jar.
 Other players then pull the slips of paper and perform the funishment.

 ## Example Funishments
 - Hug a stranger walking down the street
-- Pantomine your favorite musical until everyone guesses its name
+- Pantomime your favorite musical until everyone guesses its name
 - Trade pants with the person sitting next to you

 # Variations